 Custom Reporting

 Basic time tracking tools may simply present raw data exports or static generic reports.
-For maximum benefit, construction leaders need reporting tailored specifically to their use cases, schedules, tasks, and roles.
+For maximum benefit, managers need reporting tailored specifically to their use cases, schedules, tasks and roles.
 Look for tracking systems with easily customizable reports.
-All levels of management should get reports optimized for their needs, such as project status, worker productivity, budget forecasting, or equipment utilization.
+All levels of management should get reports optimized for their needs, such as project status, budget forecasting or equipment utilization.

 Flexible reporting dashboards that can be filtered by user and parameters enable data-driven decision-making.
 Prioritize solutions allowing the integration of time data with data from other systems for richer insights.